How Do Multilingual Language Models Remember Facts?: Experimental Setup

 \section{Experimental Setup}

-We focus on the basic form of factual knowledge recall, where LMs are tasked with predicting the correct object \(o\) for a given subject \(s\) and a relation \(r\).
-These \((s,r,o)\) triplets are obtained from WikiData, and natural language templates are used to describe the relation, with placeholders for the subject and object.
-For the relation born-in, a template could, e.g., be ``[X] was born in [Y]'', where [X] represents the placeholder for the subject and [Y] is the object to be predicted by the model.
+We focus on a simple form of factual knowledge recall, where LMs are tasked with predicting the correct object \(o\) for a given subject \(s\) and a relation \(r\).
+These \((s,r,o)\) triplets are obtained from WikiData, and natural language templates are used to describe the relation, with placeholders for the subject and object.\footnote{ For example, the relation born-in could use the template ``[X] was born in [Y]'', where [X] is the subject and [Y] is the object to be predicted.} For our analysis, we select 10 typologically diverse languages representing various scripts, families, and word orders: English (\textit{en}), Spanish (\textit{es}), Vietnamese (\textit{vi}), Turkish (\textit{tr}), Russian (\textit{ru}), Ukrainian (\textit{uk}), Japanese (\textit{ja}), Korean (\textit{ko}), Hebrew (\textit{he}), Persian (\textit{fa}), and Arabic (\textit{ar}).
+See Table \ref{tab:languages_chars} for language characteristics.